Going Out to Dinner with Kids While on a Sleep Schedule

 Practice

 The world is a new and big place for toddlers; sometimes it’s hard to figure it all out.
-Role playing or reading books about sleep can help your child immensely.
+Role playing or reading books about sleep can help your toddler immensely.
 We also know that daytime practice (when fatigue isn’t at play) can be beneficial.

-Routine
+Toddlers love Routine

 At Sleep Wise, you’ve been hearing us talk about a bedtime routine since infancy.
 This is the most important cue that bedtime is coming.
 Your routine should be the same every single night.
 Give choice where possible, but don’t be afraid to say no to requests that move you away from your goal of a timely bedtime.